developess/build_a_phoenix_api/README.md

 get "/", PageController, :index
 ```

-Here, `get` is our HTTP verb - a get request. `"/"` is the path, the url at which we're serving the resouce. `PageController` is the name of a module in our controllers directory that returns the resource, and `:index` is the action - and corresponds to a function called index in the `PageController` controller.
+Here, `get` is our HTTP verb - a get request. `"/"` is the path, the url at which we're serving the resource. `PageController` is the name of a module in our controllers directory that returns the resource, and `:index` is the action - and corresponds to a function called index in the `PageController` controller.

 Let's look inside the `controllers` directory in `page_controller.ex`.
 You'll see the index function that returns the resource: